-The US had the fortune of taking early action in the face of what we were able to see in China and Italy, who didn’t have as much of a warning.
+The US had the fortune of taking early action in the face of what we could see in China and Italy, who didn’t have as much of a warning.

-Social distancing, closing schools and the end of public gatherings have quickly become the norm.
-As of this writing, March 27th, 2020, supply chains on everyday commodities are just starting to feel the effects of the lockdowns in China at the exact same time local economies in the US are feeling the devastation of forced closings of businesses from gyms to barbershops.
+Social distancing, closing schools, and the end of public gatherings have quickly become the norm.
+As of this writing, March 27th, 2020, supply chains on everyday commodities are just starting to feel the effects of China’s lockdowns.
+Simultaneously, local economies in the US are feeling the devastation of forced closings of businesses from gyms to barbershops.

 Our business, the Craven Local Food Market (CLFM) in Ernul, NC, made the early decision to stop attending the Farmers Market.
-We see ourselves as critical points of an extremely fragile system, and felt the need to practice strict social distancing, despite the desire to want to be there for our community at large.
+We see ourselves as critical points of a too fragile system and felt the need to practice strict social distancing, despite the desire to want to be there for our community at large.

 Beyond taking steps to keep our food safe, we find ourselves needing to adjust the way we reach our local market.
-Now that public gatherings are frowned upon or outright banned, pivoting towards home delivery and pickup models may become critical to the success of nearly all local physical product-based businesses.
+Now that public gatherings are frowned upon or outright banned, pivoting towards home delivery and pickup models may become critical to nearly all local physical product-based businesses’ success.

 The devastation that this will cause will have impacts that are untimely, unfair, and swift.
 Many once profitable businesses are disappearing, especially at the local level.

 We will all be adjusting to a new paradigm.
 How this will change and/or accelerate consumer behavior long term is something all business owners should be thinking about.